 Quarterly revenues versus consensus

-On average, adjusted revenues have beaten consensus revenues by ~1% in the past nine quarters.
-Between 2Q13 and 2Q15, Halliburton’s adjusted revenues have decreased 19%.
-They decreased ~26% from 2Q14 to 2Q15.
+On average, adjusted revenues have fallen short of consensus revenues by ~4% in the past 13 quarters.
+Between 2Q12 and 2Q15, EOG’s adjusted revenues have decreased 13%.
+They decreased even more sharply from 2Q14 to 2Q15—by 40%—as energy prices plummeted during this period.

-Halliburton (HAL) released its financial information for 2Q15 on July 20, 2015.
-Its stock reacted positively immediately following the earnings release.
-On July 21, it increased 2.8% to $41.86 from the previous day’s close.
-Since the beginning of this year, its share price has risen 6%.
+Immediately after EOG Resources released its financial information for 2Q15 on August 6, its stock reacted negatively.
+The following day, it decreased 5.0% to $73.76 from the previous day’s close.
+Since the beginning of this year, its share price has gone down 20%.